Nursing Home Negligence

 It should be noted that many elder people suffer from various physical and mental illnesses as they age that may occur or progress even in the face of stellar care from nursing home staff.
 However, elder abuse and neglect is a real issue, and knowing to look for the signs is essential if it is going to be addressed and potentially investigated.

 Do you have a loved one in a nursing home or long-term care facility?
 Do you believe your loved one may be suffering from elder abuse or elder neglect in that facility?
 Are you in Nanuet, New York?
 Attorney Reuven Epstein is here to help.
 Attorney Epstein has extensive experience in elder law, and feels strongly that every older American deserves a high level of compassionate, competent care.
-Call (845) 208-2444 for a free consultation on your case today.
+Call (845) 208-2444 for a free initial consultation on your case today.